EB1A Eligibility: Why You DON'T Need a PhD for Approval

 In reality, exceptional talent—whether in business, industry, or the creative arts—is equally capable of meeting the EB1A standards, which focus on your extraordinary abilities, achievements, and recognition by peers.
 Remember, USCIS cares deeply about impactful, top-level work and recognition—not just about your academic credential level.

-Education and EB1A: What's Truly Necessary?
+Education and EB1A: Are Scholarly Research Contributions Truly Necessary?

 Let’s put this plainly: